benc-uk/blog/_posts/2019-08-08-terminal-wsl.md

 - Configured the background transparency with the `useAcrylic`, `acrylicOpacity` and `background` settings.
 It takes a bit of fine tuning to get something that looks good
 - Added `"padding" : "5, 5, 5, 5"` to each profile, as I think it looks better
 - Placed a logo in the bottom right of my main profiles (WSL/CLoudShell/PowerShell) to help distinguish between them.
 This is done with a combo of the `backgroundImage`, `backgroundImageOpacity`, `backgroundImageStretchMode` and `backgroundImageAlignment` settings
+- I wasn't 100% happy with the builtin colour schemes, so I copied the 'Campbell' one to 'Custom' and tweaked some of the colours

 If you want to know more check out the [full docs on the settings schema](https://github.com/microsoft/terminal/blob/master/doc/cascadia/SettingsSchema.md)

 Some gotchas I have tripped over:
 - The profile icon (the one shown on the tab) will look bad if it's not already sized to 24x24
 - If manually setting up a profile for WSL be aware of the -d switch to pick the distro you want, e.g. `"commandline" : "wsl.exe -d Ubuntu"` this way you can have multiple profiles one for each distro on your system
-- Another WSL gotcha is the starting directory setting, which you normally want to be your home directory inside the WSL distro, e.g. `"startingDirectory": "//wsl$/Ubuntu/home/ben"`.
+- Another WSL gotcha is the starting directory setting, which you normally want to be your home directory inside the WSL distro, e.g. `"startingDirectory": "//wsl$/Ubuntu/home/ben"` (with forward slashes).
 If not set correctly the session will start in Windows/System32, not what you want!

 *Note.* If you get really in a pickle you can delete/rename your `profile.json` (located inside `%LOCALAPPDATA%\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\RoamingState\`) and Terminal will create a fresh one at next start